StevenWeir038/Island-Aqua/README.md

 - At higher resolutions the `.video` class dimensions became [distorted](docs/readme/distorted_video.png) from standard 16:9 aspect ratio in plants section due to being within an `iframe`.
 For formatting purposes I wanted the video to fill 90% of the screen width at all times.
 The dimension issue by solved placing the iframe inside a `div`.
 The iframe was styled to fit the full height and width of the div which in turn had a `padding-top` value of 56.25%.
 This was calcuated using the aspect ratio (9/16 = 0.5625).
+Conversly, hard coding a value of 800px for the desktop render the iframe too large on a mobile screen.

 ## Unfixed Bugs
 - [Mobile nav menu](docs/readme/mobile_nav.png) does not collapse after selecting link then focusing on other parts of page.
 The menu icon must be clicked again to uncheck the hidden checkbox.